Geekfest: First Geekfest

-First, S.P.A.M. founder John Geek set up a hotline, (510) BAD-SMUT, to disseminate information.
-In many ways, Geekfest applied the guerrilla tactics of raves to live music.
-Photocopied handbills listed a telephone number, but not the location of the event, to try to prevent the shows being shut down by law enforcement.
+S.P.A.M. founder John Geek set up a hotline, (510) BAD-SMUT, to circulate event information.
+Applying the guerrilla tactics of rave culture, photocopied handbills listed the telephone number, but not the location of the event to try to prevent the show being shut down by law enforcement.

-Most production, planning, stage management, cooking and facilitation was done by a core group of people from Pinole.
-Events were also stage managed and cooked for by the same crew.
-Planning for most events was eventually held at 924 Gilman as more people joined in as the show became larger.

-Point Molate was selected as a location partly because it was already in use one Sunday a month for free outdoor "Sunset raves".
+Point Molate was selected as a location, partly because it was already in use one Sunday a month for free outdoor "Sunset raves".
 It was far from any residential area, beneath a large bridge, and under confused jurisdiction as a Navy Superfund site.
-Technically, it was in Richmond, which had one of the nation's highest murder rates at the time.
-Local law enforcement, it seemed, was otherwise occupied.

 Politically, the concept of Geekfest took an anarchist bent.
 It addressed issues of public land use, the role of the audience in art (since much of the time, the audience consisted of the other bands playing that day), and issues of hierarchy in a supposedly egalitarian punk scene.

 Approximately 12 bands played the first show, most of who were made up of minors and bands who shared S.P.A.M.'s sense of humor and disenfranchisement.
 S.P.A.M. members rented a gas-powered generator, and hired a local sound engineer to work the jury-rigged P.A.
-In an illegal and ill-advised attempt to recoup their losses, S.P.A.M. sold cheese-filled hot dogs and cans of beer to the approximately 30 attendees.
-The concert lasted from about 1 p.m. until sunset (most proceeds were later spent on burritos).
+The concert lasted from about 1 p.m. until sunset.